 A recognized chamber artist in NY, she was the first pianist to ever be welcomed into the New York Festival of Song residencies, performing at Caramoor and collaborating with artists such as Bright Sheng and Mark Adamo.
 Leann has appeared as a guest masterclass presenter with Chamber Music Associates.
 As a vocal coach, she received prestigious scholarships/fellowships to study vocal coaching at Songfest@Colburn and Middlebury College.

-Leann’s academic research has been awarded the Baisley Powell Elebash Dissertation Award and the Knickerbocker Award for Archival Research in American Studies.
-She has lectured on this research at prestigious New York universities such as Brooklyn College, The Juilliard School, and The Graduate Center CUNY as well as the Early Research Initiative Conference.
-She has been invited as an archival lecturer and performer at the Library of Congress in Spring 2018.
+Leann’s academic research was awarded the Baisley Powell Elebash Dissertation Award and the Knickerbocker Award for Archival Research in American Studies.
+She has lectured on this research at prestigious universities such as Brooklyn College, The Juilliard School, and The Graduate Center CUNY as well as the Early Research Initiative Conference.
+She was an archival lecturer and performer at the Library of Congress in Spring 2018.

-Leann is an Adjunct Faculty member at The Juilliard School, having taught for over five years in every area of the Keyboard Studies Department at the conservatory.
-She received her BM and MM from The Juilliard School and will receive her DMA from The Graduate Center CUNY in Spring 2018.
+Formerly an Adjunct Faculty member at The Juilliard School, having taught for over five years in every area of the Keyboard Studies Department, Leann is currently on faculty at Regis Jesuit High School.
+She received her BM and MM from The Juilliard School and her DMA from The Graduate Center CUNY.